Step 1 | Choose your degree

 An admissions adviser will review your application and will decide if they would like to invite you for an interview.
 Interviews at NCH are not a test of knowledge, but rather an excellent opportunity for us to get to know you and your reasons for wanting to study your chosen degree programme, providing you with a unique opportunity to discuss a subject you are passionate about with an academic tutor.
 Interviews also give you an opportunity to ascertain whether you enjoy the tutorial method of teaching in the ‘taster tutorial’ setting of our interviews.
 Most students find the interview to be an enjoyable experience.

-Prior to your interview, there will be an opportunity to talk with current students and administrative staff.
-You can also enjoy a tour of the Registry and meet other potential students.
-We also encourage you to bring a parent or guardian along with you for support.
+You can attend your interview either in-person or via Zoom.
+Should you attend your interview in person, there will be an opportunity to talk with current students and admissions staff.
+You can also enjoy a tour of our campus and meet other potential students.
+You are also welcome to bring a parent or guardian along with you for support.